MaxGfeller/array-patch/README.md

 possible candidates.

 The arguments for the function will be the value from the initial array and the possible value from the second array.
-The function must return a value between 0 and 1 representing the similarity of the two values
+The function must return a numerical value representing the similarity of the two values.

 This example can be implemented like the following: